RJonMshka/CS-411-Homework1/README.md

 More details about implementation, data semantics and deployment are given in later sections of this documentation.

 ## How to run the application
 1. Download IntelliJ or your favourite IDE.
-The application is developed using IntelliJ IDE and it is highly recommended to use it for various reasons.
+The application is developed using IntelliJ IDE, and it is highly recommended to use it for various reasons.
 2. Make sure you have Java SDK version 18 installed on your machine.
 3. Also, it is assumed that your machine have git (version control) installed on your machine.
 If not, please do.
-4. Clone this repository from github and switch to `main` branch.
+4. Clone this repository from GitHub and switch to `main` branch.
 This is where the latest code is located.
 5. Open IntelliJ, and open up this project in the IDE environment.
-Or you can do `New - Project from Version Control` and then enter the github URL of this repository to load in directly into your system if not cloned already.
+Or you can do `New - Project from Version Control` and then enter the GitHub URL of this repository to load in directly into your system if not cloned already.
 6. The application's code is written using Scala programming language.
 The version used for Scala is `3.1.3`.
 7. For building the project, `sbt` (Scala's Simple Build Tool) is used.
 Version `1.7.2` is used for sbt.
 8. All the dependencies and build setting can be found in `build.sbt` file.